P-Sood/CMPT_340/README.md

 	* Extracts the Requred features from the kaggle dataset

 * Run "Models.py"
-	* this file performs various supervised and unsupervised machine learning algorithms on the features.
+	* This file performs various supervised and unsupervised machine learning algorithms on the features.

 ## Data
 * All files used and produced are in 'All_Features' folder